nodejs/node/doc/api/buffer.md

 * `encoding` {string} The encoding of `string`. **Default:** `'utf8'`.

 Creates a new `Buffer` containing `string`.
-The `encoding` parameter identifies the character encoding of `string`.
+The `encoding` parameter identifies the character encoding to be used when converting `string` into bytes.

 ```js
 const buf1 = Buffer.from('this is a tést');